siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     output last every 10 events
     insert into LowRateTempStream;    </pre>

-+ Emitting events based on time
++ Returning events based on time

-    Here events are emitted for every predefined time interval.
-You can also specify whether to to emit only the first event, last event, or all events out of the events that arrived during the specified time interval.
+    Here events are output for every predefined time interval.
+You can also specify whether to output only the first event, last event, or all events out of the events that arrived during the specified time interval.

-    In this example, emits all temperature events every 10 seconds
+    In this example, outputs all temperature events every 10 seconds

     <pre>
     from TempStreamoutput
     output every 10 sec
     insert into LowRateTempStream;    </pre>

-+ Emitting a periodic snapshot of events
++ Returning a periodic snapshot of events

     This method works best with windows.
-When an input stream is connected to a window, snapshot rate limiting emits all the current events that have arrived and do not have corresponding expired events for every predefined time interval.
+When an input stream is connected to a window, snapshot rate limiting outputs all the current events that have arrived and do not have corresponding expired events for every predefined time interval.
-    If the input stream is not connected to a window, only the last current event for each predefined time interval is emitted.
+    If the input stream is not connected to a window, only the last current event for each predefined time interval is output.

-    The following query emits snapshot of the events in a time window of 5 seconds every 1 second.
+    This query outputs a snapshot of the events in a time window of 5 seconds every 1 second.

     <pre>
     from TempStream#window.time(5 sec)